 Pets don’t count, do they?
 The number of cats has grown freakishly high over the years, six to be exact, and a dog.
 (BTW – I think the “crazy, cat lady” has a certain charm to it.)

-After I tried to commit suicide, resulting in the serious brain injury, my ex-husband sued me for custody of our two sons and upon winning, promptly moved out of state with them.
+After I tried to end my life, resulting in a serious brain injury, my ex-husband sued me for custody of our two sons and upon winning, promptly moved out of state with them.
 While going to live with him was in the children’s best interest at the time, and while I know it wasn’t his intention, the arrangement was absolutely best for me also I would find out.

 My boyfriend of three years had taken himself out of the picture rather unexpectedly, partly prompting the suicide attempt.
 I was planning on a future with him, whether he was with me or not.
 I had it all worked out nicely in my head.

-With time, and I mean years, I grew to appreciate and even like my solitude and in retrospect, being alone was vital to heal from the brain injury/suicide attempt physically and emotionally.
-With barely enough mental energy to exist and function immediately following the injury, I didn’t possess the reserves to worry about anybody else or their opinion of me and being around people was mentally exhausting.
+With time, and I mean years, I grew to appreciate and even like my solitude, and in retrospect, being alone was vital to healing from the brain injury/suicide attempt physically and emotionally.
+With barely enough mental energy to exist and function immediately following the injury, I didn’t possess the reserves to worry about anybody else or their opinion of me, and being around people was mentally exhausting.
 Isolating myself, I withdrew from everyone and everything.

 In her book Why People Don’t Heal and How They Can, Caroline Myss writes that the fear of being alone lies at the core of many people’s inability to heal.
 Not healing allows people to lean on others for assistance and play on their guilt to keep them around.
 There’s a certain power over others in not healing.

 My singular existence meant that I could eat whenever and whatever I felt like, play my music as loud as I wanted, and walk around with zit cream on my face.
 Being alone allowed me to heal, become self-sufficient, and learn to like my own company.